Closure operators on dcpos: Doing it with maximal elements

 \thmskip

 Let $P$ be a~poset.

-We~shall say that $P$ \notion{has a~ceiling} if for every element~$x$ of~$P$ there exists a~maximal element~$y$ of~$P$ such that~$x\leq y\tinysp$.
+We~shall say that $P$ \notion{has a~ceiling} if for every element~$x$ of~$P$ there exists a~maximal element~$y$ of~$P$ such that~$x\leq y\tinysp$. \footnote{\,When $P$ has a~ceiling, the set of all maximal elements of~$P$ is \emph{the} ceiling we have in mind here.} Mark that the empty poset has a~ceiling.
 We shall say that a~subset~$A$ of~$P$ has a~ceiling if the subposet~$A$ of~$P$ has a~ceiling.
-Mark that the empty poset has a~ceiling.

-We shall say that $P$ is \notion{default-enabled} if for every subset $X$ of $P$ the set of all lower bounds of $X$ in $P$ has a~ceiling (that is, every lower bound of $X$ is below some maximal lower bound of~$X\tinysp$). \footnote{A~default-enabled poset is in~Ranzato~\cite{ranzato} called a~\knownas{relatively maximal lower bound complete} poset, which is rather a~mothful, so Ranzato shortens it to \knownas{rmlb$\tinysp$-complete} poset, which is not very mnemonic.} If $P$ is default enabled, then in particular the set $P$ itself, which is the set of all lower bounds of the empty subset, has a~ceiling.
+We shall say that $P$ is \notion{default-enabled} if for every subset $X$ of $P$ the set of all lower bounds of $X$ in $P$ has a~ceiling (that is, every lower bound of $X$ is below some maximal lower bound of~$X\tinysp$). \footnote{A~default-enabled poset is in~\cite{Ranzato-CCPOFCL-1999} called a~\knownas{relatively maximal lower bound complete} poset, which is rather a~mouthful, so Ranzato shortens it to \knownas{rmlb$\tinysp$-complete} poset, which is not very mnemonic.} If $P$ is default-enabled, then in particular the set $P$ itself has a~ceiling, since $P$ is the set of all lower bounds of the empty subset.

 \txtskip